 The Lanes, a web of narrow streets filled with artisan shops and cafes and cool art.

-The chocolate paradise called Choccywoccydoodah (sadly now closed, but I wanted to show it to you anyway).
+The chocolate paradise called Choccywoccydoodah (sadly now closed, but we wanted to show it to you anyway).

 The Brighton Dome, a multi-faceted performing arts center in an iconic building.

-The British Airways i360, a glass ball that goes 531 feet above the beach … where I screwed up my video.
-It was a foggy day, anyway, but still.
+The British Airways i360, a glass ball that goes 531 feet above the beach.
+It was a foggy day when Paul made this video, anyway, but still.
 Annoying.
-I realized it at the top and did this time lapse with my iPhone on the way down:
+He realized it at the top and did this time lapse with his iPhone on the way down:

 The nearby, wonderful historic town of Lewes, which actually works well for before the game, as getting from there to the stadium involves fewer people.